OSOceanAcoustics/echoshader/gsoc_contributors_guide.md

 how netCDF defines common terms such as groups, dimensions, variables, and attributes.

 * [Zarr](https://zarr.readthedocs.io/en/stable/) - a format for the storage of chunked, compressed, N-dimensional arrays.
-Zarr has similar characteristics to netcdf, but has the added benefit of being a cloud-native data format.
+Zarr has similar characteristics to netCDF, but has the added benefit of being a cloud-native data format.
 For this reason, Zarr is ideal for storing large data sets in the cloud.
 Zarr provides a great overview of its [storage specifications](https://zarr.readthedocs.io/en/stable/spec/v2.html#hierarchies) that may be useful to read.